 Member of the European Parliament, Germany

 „The largest children patient group still receives little support from the EU.
-I would like to change this and will support the call for more attention to preterm infants and newborn infants with illnesses on a European level”, says Dr. Angelika Niebler.
+I would like to change this and will support the call for more attention to preterm infants and newborn infants with illnesses on a European level”, says Professor Angelika Niebler.

 Celebrity Chef de Cuisine, Germany

 Top Chef Stefan Marquard is well-known for his creative and somewhat distinct cuisine.
 In his kitchen he listens to punk-rock music.
 He states that all is allowed what tastes nice, even if it sounds initially bizarre.
-His unconventional methods and his distinct outfit (headband, goatee, death’s head t-shirt) have become an ID in the German chef milieu.
+His unconventional methods and his distinct outfit (headband, goatee, skull t-shirt) have become an ID in the German chef milieu.

 With his „Jolly Roger Cooking Gang“ – named after the great pirate – and his partner Wolfgang Weigler – he caters for road shows, exhibitions and other main events for companies such as Daimler, VW Group or the barbecue party of his friends, the punk music band “Toten Hosen”.

 „We want to provide a special experience to our guests which they remember for a long time.
 We prepare the dishes in real time in front of our guests and we communicate with them at the same time – in this way they know what makes us work .”

 Raiser of the foundation Tummeliten (thumbstall) together with the Swedish writer Astrid Lindgren(†).